 Day 5 – Mountains Spirits and Ancient Pyramids

 Past Cusin, beyond the rose plantation, is the mountain range of Mojanda and, to the right, is the ancient volcanic plug, Fuyafuya.
 Armed with warm clothes and a picnic, leave at 9 a.m. for the lakes of Mojanda (taxi, 30 minutes).
 Once you’re there it’s a stiff, uphill climb to Fuyafuya – the spectacular views make it worth the effort.

 Lunch: Casa Mojanda, Las Palmeras Inn, Hacienda Pinsaqui.

-OR 6:15a.m., depart for Ibarra for an adventurous Andean train journey along an historic railway line, passing through intriguing ecosystems and scenery and encountering diverse cultures.
+OR 6:15a.m., depart on this tour from Otavalo for Ibarra for an adventurous Andean train journey along an historic railway line, passing through intriguing ecosystems and scenery and encountering diverse cultures.
 Request a picnic.